 The music of Canadian-American composer Karim Al-Zand (b.1970) has been called â€śstrong and startlingly lovelyâ€ť (Boston Globe).
 His compositions are wide-ranging in influence and inspiration, encompassing solo, chamber, vocal and orchestral works.
 From scores for dance, to compositions for young people, to multi-disciplinary and collaborative works, Al-Zandâ€™s music is diverse in both its subject matter and its audience.

 Larry Rachleff is the Walter Kris Hubert Professor of Orchestral Conducting and Music Director of the Shepherd School Symphony and Chamber Orchestras.
-Mr. Rachleff also serves as Music Director of the Rhode Island Philharmonic; he has also been Music Director of the San Antonio Symphony.
+He recently completed twenty-one years as Music Director of the Rhode Island Philharmonic Orchestra, and formerly served as Music Director of the San Antonio Symphony.
+Additionally, he served as Artistic Advisor of the Grand Rapids Symphony.

 Thomas Jaber is Director of Choral Activities and Professor of Vocal Coaching at The Shepherd School of Music.Â In addition to the responsibilities of coaching graduate students and senior voice majors, Mr. Jaber teaches graduate choral conducting and conducts the Rice Chorale.Â Â